 - large geographic footprint leading to longer travel distance and additional fuel costs.

 My Pool Safety Inspector is different in that we offer streamlined services at competitive prices close to home.
 This means we are able to cut our travel time and fuel costs, conduct pool safety inspections generally under 45 minutes and offer a price match promise, matching any competitor’s price for the exact same service.
 The benefit to you is, you save time and money.

-Some Pool Safety Inspectors cannot carry out minor repairs and will hold a license with a condition “carry out minor repairs are not permitted” as issued by the QBCC.
+Some Pool Safety Inspectors cannot carry out minor repairs and will hold a license with a condition “carry out minor repairs are not permitted”

 My Pool Safety Inspector does not carry out minor repairs, however we can provide you will options to consider should you require a handyman or pool fence builder.

 Download and print a pre-inspection checklist.
 Completing the pre-inspection checklist will help identify areas of non-compliance.
 You will be able to fix any non-compliant items prior to the inspection giving you a higher chance of passing the initial inspection and saving you time and money by avoid reinspection fees.

 No, installing locks is not acceptable and does not comply with pool safety legislation.
 Locks do not permanently restrict access and can be easily left unlocked.

 No, doors (subject to the relevant pool legislation) and windows may no longer open onto a pool area.
 Doors and windows that open directly to the pool are to be at least 1200mm above the floor or must not open wider than 100mm or must have been permanently fitted with security screens.
 Installing door and window locks is not acceptable as they can easily be left unlocked.

 Non-Shared Pool – 3 Years